NAME: Josie McCausland

 A: Guess…it has to do with art.

-Q: IN WHAT WAY HAVE YOU MADE AN IMPACT AT LBCC?
+Q: IN WHAT WAY HAVE YOU MADE AN IMPACT AT

 A: Perhaps I have made an impact on other students in the art department.
 I have a positive, playful attitude and feel very excited by my classmates’ ideas and talent.
 I love the sense of community here and feel it is very important to show respect, be accepting and spread good vibes.
 I also like donating supplies to the department and sharing with classmates because I know money is tight for young college students.

-Q: HOW HAS LBCC SHAPED YOU INTO YOUR BEST SELF?
+Q: HOW HAS LBCC SHAPED YOU INTO YOUR BEST

 A: LBCC has been a part of my journey to self-awareness; how to be in the moment and find the rainbows.

-Q: WHAT ADVICE WOULD YOU HAVE FOR NEW LBCC STUDENTS?
+Q: WHAT ADVICE WOULD YOU HAVE FOR NEW LBCC

 A: Take advantage of everything LBCC has to offer you.
 Ask a lot of questions.
 Lean on teachers that you like; they want to help.
 If you are not sure what classes to take, get counseling and fulfill the GEs.
 Do get a bachelor’s degree.
-It has been proven that a Bachelor’s degree improves your future wage earnings compared to someone with a HS diploma.
+It has been proven that a Bachelor’s degree improves your future wage earnings compared to someone with a high school diploma.
 Lastly, if you want to pursue the fine arts, have a plan for how you will pay your bills.
 As some of you already know, poverty is stressful, exhausting and just plain bad for your health.
 Find a way to make a living to reduce your stress and make it possible to enjoy your passions, whatever they are.

-Q: IF THERE IS ONE THING LBCC HAS TAUGHT YOU, WHAT WOULD IT BE?
+Q: IF THERE IS ONE THING LBCC HAS TAUGHT YOU, WHAT WOULD

 A: A friendly campus makes for a positive experience.